byomkesh03/Book-Landing-Page/README.md

 ## Features

 - Pixel-perfect implementation of the Figma design.
-- Responsive layout for various screen sizes.
+- Fully responsive layout for seamless viewing on different screen sizes.
-- Interactive elements and smooth animations.
+- Interactive elements and hover effects to engage visitors.

 ## Installation